Wing Chun Footwork Diagram

 How Do I Make My Own Diagram?

-If you want to make one of these diagrams, all you need to do is start with the centerline.
-And then from there, you can get a protractor app on your phone, if you want to get really specific for your 60 degree angles, but you know that in your head and so you just make your triangle and you know that you gotta be 60 degrees in your feet.
+And then from there, you can get a protractor app on your phone, if you want to get really specific for your 60 degree angles, but you know that in your head and so you just make your triangle, and you know that you should be 60 degrees in your feet.

 That was a quick explanation of the Wing Chun footwork diagram.
-Hopefully you found that helpful.
+Hopefully, you found that helpful.

 Take care,